Lower Manhattan: Rising from the ashes

 Over time, the twin towers became an indelible part of the Manhattan skyline, serving as playground for the fictional Spider-Man and King Kong and the real-life exploits of French high-wire artist Philippe Petit, whose 1974 tightrope walk was celebrated in the film "Man on Wire."

-After the towers were destroyed in Al Qaeda's hijacked plane attack, residents and businesses fled the neighborhood.
+After the towers were destroyed in Al Qaeda's hijacked plane attack, residents and businesses fled the neighbourhood.

 "There was this massive departure on 9/11," Silverstein said.
 "The fumes were horrible.
 The environment was terrible.
 There were government troops all over the place.
 It was a war zone.
 It was terrible."